Make Your Logs Work for You

 165:Nov 30 17:06:25 latveria sshd[84705]: Accepted publickey for egoebelbecker from 192.168.1.53 port 53799 ssh2: RSA SHA256:rzKp/Dyg4Xm2ieYndTB8OWHSXFty4cNuYj7Uj5c0UvE

 The -n option tells grep to include the port number with the search result.
-Now we can open the file in view or less and go to line number 165.
+Now we can open the file in view or less, then go to line number 165.

 What’s Next for Linux Log Management?

 We covered how to use tail, less, view, grep, and more to follow and filter logs.
 With these tools, you have most of what you need for Linux log management.
 You can follow, search, and filter your log files regardless of their size.
-Depending on what you need, you can combine these tools to tackle almost any situation.
+Depending on your needs, you can combine these tools to tackle almost any situation.

 But this is only the beginning.
-You can use your logs to generate alerts and stay on top of software problems and application issues in real time without watching a screen.
-To get started, sign up for a free SolarWinds® Papertrail trial today.
+You can use your logs to generate alerts and stay on top of software problems and application issues in real-time, without needing to monitor a screen constantly.
+To get started, sign up for a free SolarWinds Papertrail trial today.

 Aggregate, organize, and manage your logs